RetroPie/RetroPie-Docs/docs/Wiimotes-with-classic-controllers.md

 ```

 Take a note of the addresses of your wiimotes (the 00:19:1D:87:90:38 in the output above), we need that later.
-Note: If the scan is not successful try it again.
-Sometimes you need to try it several times (I read that somewhere, but it always worked for me the first time).
+Note: If the scan is not successful try it again using the red sync button on the back.

 If the Raspberry Pi is started and emulationstation starts, we want to register the wiimotes so they can be used with emulationstation and the emulators.
 I did it the following way: